 If you have a well, contact the Chesapeake Health Department at 757-382-2672 or 757-382-8666.

 Look inside, outside, and under your house for dripping or puddling water.

 Put a few drops of food coloring in the toilet tank and do not flush.
 In 15 minutes, if the color is in the toilet bowl, you have a leak.

 Request a free leak detection kit, call Public Utilities Customer Service at 757-382-6352 or email us at firstname.lastname@example.org.
 The kit contains a dye tablet and additional information and suggestions on detection and repair of leaks in your home.

 After a leak in your home has been repaired, call at 757-382-6352.
 A technician can inspect the meter area and get another reading, and you can request a bill adjustment.

 Prevent costly sewer back-ups by never flushing paper towels, diapers, hygiene products, wipes (even the flushable type) or any other trash.
 Learn about the damage these items can do to pipes at AskHRgreen.org.
-For more tips visit www.hrfog.com or "Will it Flush," a video produced by the City of y the city of Spokane, WA:
+For more tips visit www.hrfog.com or "Will it Flush," a video produced by the City of Spokane, WA:

 Your Opinion Matters

 Did you recently receive a service visit?
 Let us know how it went by filling out our feedback form.